-Information you provide to the Great Barrier Reef Marine Park Authority (GBRMPA) about possible offences may contain personal information about you and other parties.
-Personal information collected by the GBRMPA is protected by the Privacy Act 1988.
+Information you provide to the Great Barrier Reef Marine Park Authority (“GBRMPA”) about possible offences may contain personal information about you and other parties.

-The GBRMPA may pass on information concerning possible offences to the Commonwealth Director of Public Prosecutions.
-If the information you provide results in Court action, we may also need to provide this information to the Court.
+GBRMPA may disclose your personal information as it relates to the incident that you have reported to the Commonwealth Director of Public Prosecutions and if the information you provide results in Court action, GBRMPA may also need to provide your personal information to the Court.

-Some information may be passed to another government agency which has jurisdiction to investigate relevant offences relating to the Marine Park.
-For example:
+Your personal information may also be passed to other government agencies which have jurisdiction to investigate the relevant offences relating to the Marine Park; for example: